WDI-SEA/notes/05-node-express/express-sequelize/02terms.md

 #### Model

-A model is an object that maps to the data relation (table) and potentially bridges tables.
+A model is a javascript object that maps to a data relation (table).
 You can think of a model as the blueprint for what each row of data is going to contain.
-Unlike a migration, you perform CRUD on instances of your models.
+Each instance of your model represents one row of data.
+The ORM allows you perform CRUD on instances of your models which will then map to the equivalent changes in your database.

 #### Migration

 Migrations (also known as 'schema evolution' or 'mutations') are a way of changing your database schema from one version into another.
-You can think of a migration as the creation or changes you want to make to a database table or column.
-Before you can start manipulating your models, you need to create and run a migration.
-Examples of migrations are creating, deleting and altering tables (and their existing columns).
+A migration lays out a plan to change your _model_.
+When the migration is _run_, it changes your model _and_ uses your ORM to map those changes into your database so your database is alterred accordingly.